A HARLOW project working with young people to combat violent crime could close by April if it doesn’t get more funding.

 “We actually wanted to go to other schools but they didn’t want to be associated with us, as they’d be acknowledging a problem and that could affect their reputation or Ofsted rating.”

-The mission statement on the project’s website says: ‘Our objective is to create social, sporting and work experiences that will install confidence and motivation for children providing them with opportunities and pathways towards a positive future.’
+Ben quoted the project’s mission statement as “Our objective is to create social, sporting and work experiences that will install confidence and motivation for children providing them with opportunities and pathways towards a positive future.”

 And they are determined to create a more positive future.
 Ben said “We would like this model (Changing Lives in Harlow) to be set up in areas all over the country.”

 This project has made impressive developments despite its lack of funding.
 Harlow is a town with a particular gang problem and violence and drug problems will only increase without intervention.

 According to the Police.uk website, in a crime survey conducted between December 2018 and November 2019, Harlow North, West and Central had a total of 311 reported drugs incidents.
 The statistics for possession of a weapon between the three areas was 63 reported cases.
 However, the figures for reported violent and sexual offences is astronomical with 3261 reported cases in the three areas.